mouachan/bbank-apps/README.md

 kogito install kafka
 ```

 You understood that this infra, will manage kafka topics and infinispan cache !
-That’s one of the magic round I prefer, no need to worry about it.
+That’s one of the magic kogito I prefer, no need to worry about it.
 Kogito Operator will take care on topics/caches for us !

 Sure there is a magic, but it needs a little configuration.
 Infinispan, needs the models/processes to store all actions done by the process.
 Below and exemple :